 Best software to create SVG files

-After years of designing and selling SVG files and trying out different programs, Adobe Illustrator is the best software to create SVG files.
+After years of designing and selling SVG files and trying out different programs, Adobe Illustrator is the best software to make SVG files.

 If you are serious about building a thriving SVG business, starting with the right tools is the first step.
-You can sign-up for the free 7-day Adobe Illustrator trial to start creating SVG files.
+You can sign up for the free 7-day Adobe Illustrator trial to start making SVG files.

 If possible, use a laptop that can run Illustrator without getting stuck every other minute.
 The minimum configuration I recommend is at least 8GB RAM and an i5 processor.
-I started with an old and cranky laptop, and it wasted so much time which could have been spent on designing.
+I started with an old and cranky laptop, and it wasted so much time that I could have spent on designing.